mapbender/mapbender-documentation/en/functions/export/printclient.rst

 .. image:: ../../../figures/print_client_example_groups.png
      :scale: 80
 To use this feature, it is required, that you’ve created groups before.
-How to create groups and users is described in the Mapbender documentation in the Mapbender Quickstart (https://doc.mapbender.org/en/book/quickstart.html).
+How to create groups and users is described in the Mapbender documentation in the `Mapbender Quickstart <../../quickstart.html>`_.

 Configuration of the element